Software engineers design and create computer systems and applications to solve real-world problems.

 Ensuring that different types of software programs communicate with each other on one platform

-Creating and enforcing IT standards within an infrastructure
+Creating and enforcing IT infrastructure standards

 Maintaining documentation of IT systems